Woojexo/mewbot-autocatcher/README.md

 Pokecord-Autocatcher
+Currently this one isn't working.
+Use the RussianWaffles Version instead.
 =====

 ## Description:
 Due to the recent news that Pokecord is now official dead many servers have decided to move onto Mewbot.
 This is a program for Discord which allows you to auto-catch pokemon spawned by Mewbot with many more features yet to come!
 ## How to use: